-The route that one choose is important as it impacts the cost, duration and potentially your chance of summit success.
+The route that one chooses is important as it impacts the cost to climb Kilimanjaro, duration and potentially your chance of summit success.

-Study the map to have a look at the various camps that you will be staying at on your chosen route.
+Study the map to have a look at the various Kilimanjaro campsites that you will be staying at on your chosen route.
 Don't forget to also check out weather conditions before your trek.

-Note the Marangu Route is the only one that has huts for the full duration of your trek.
+Please Note: the Marangu Route is the only route that has huts for the full duration of your Kilimanjaro trek.

 Kilimanjaro Map – Cross section

-The cross-section map below gives a good sense of elevation from each of the Kilimanjaro route starting points.
+The cross-section map below gives a good sense of elevation from each of the Kilimanjaro route and their starting points.

 Kilimanjaro Map – Route summary

 There are seven main routes on Kilimanjaro.
-Three approach from the south –Machame, Umbwe, Marangu (note: Mweka is used for decent only), three approach from the West – Shira, Northern Circuit and Lemosho (the latter is relatively new and far superior to that of Shira which starts at a high elevation and therefore makes the acclimatization process much more challenging).
+Three approaches from the south –Machame, Umbwe, Marangu, and three approaches from the West – Shira, Northern Circuit and Lemosho (the latter is relatively new and far superior to that of Shira which starts at a high elevation, therefore making the acclimatization process much more challenging).

 A popular route, the Rongai, approaches from the drier North East.